 In case of postpartum application, the whole pack together is then applied as a large compress on the woman’s abdominal area with the goal to ease pains, aches, and swellings, relax tendons and joints, and prevent blood clots in the abdominal area, uterus or vaginal tract.

-In addition, this method is thought to stimulate uterine contraction, reduce lochia, improve breast milk flow, decrease belly fat, improve muscle tone, relieve edematous issues, and expel amniotic fluid.
+As for other health benefits, this method is thought to stimulate uterine contraction, reduce lochia, improve breast milk flow, decrease belly fat, improve muscle tone, relieve edematous issues, and expel amniotic fluid.
 In Northern Thailand this technique is closely related to so-called Thai Womblifting.

 You can see how a sea salt filled hot compress is made in the video Abdominal Massage Herbal Packs on YouTube.